chronosphereio/calyptia-fluentd-benchmark-aws-environment/in_tail_bench_fluent_bit/in_tail_fbit_bench_result/i3en.large/RESULT.md

 CPU usages correspond to flow rate.
 300000 lines / sec seems to be saturated for processing?

+100 indicates that 1 core is fully used.

 #### RSS usage

 ![Compare with RSS](LinePlot-RSS_usage.png)